 College Football Analyst

-David Diaz-Infante joined ESPN in 2004 and serves primarily as a college football analyst for ESPNU telecasts.
+David Diaz-Infante joined ESPN in 2004 and serves primarily as a college football analyst for ESPN2 and ESPNU telecasts.
 He is also an analyst for select high school football games and for ESPN Radio’s college football bowl coverage during ESPN’s Capital One Bowl Week.

 Diaz-Infante was the color analyst for the Denver Broncos on Clear Channel’s 850 KOA Newsradio from 2005-08.
 He also hosted the pre and postgame shows on 850 KOA.